Clustering under Perturbation Resilience: Introduction

 Recently, Bilu and Linial~\cite{BL} suggested an exciting, alternative approach aimed at understanding the complexity of clustering instances which arise in practice.
 Motivated by the fact that distances between data points in clustering instances are often based on a heuristic measure, they argue that interesting instances should be resilient to small perturbations in these distances.
 In particular, if small perturbations can cause the optimum clustering for a given objective to change drastically, then that probably is not a meaningful objective to be optimizing.
-Bilu and Linial~\cite{BL} specifically define an instance to be $\alpha$-perturbation resilient\footnote{Bilu and Linial~\cite{BL} refer to such instances as perturbation stable instances.} for an objective $\Phi$ if perturbing pairwise distances by multiplicative factors in the range $[1,\alpha]$ does not change the optimum clustering under $\Phi$.\footnote{Of course, the {\em score} of the optimum solution will change; what the definition requires is that the partitioning induced by the optimum remains the same.} They consider in detail the case of max-cut clustering and give an efficient algorithm to recover the optimum when the instance is resilient to perturbations on the order of $\alpha = O(\sqrt{n})$.
+Bilu and Linial~\cite{BL} specifically define an instance to be $\alpha$-perturbation resilient\footnote{Bilu and Linial~\cite{BL} refer to such instances as perturbation stable instances.} for an objective $\Phi$ if perturbing pairwise distances by multiplicative factors in the range $[1,\alpha]$ does not change the optimum clustering under $\Phi$.
+They consider in detail the case of Max-Cut clustering and give an efficient algorithm to recover the optimum when the instance is resilient to perturbations on the order of $\alpha> \min\{n/2, \sqrt{n\Delta}\}$ where $\Delta$ is the maximal degree of the graph.
+They also give an efficient algorithm for unweighted Max-Cut instances that are resilient to perturbations on the order of $\alpha \geq 4n/\delta$ where $\delta$ is the minimal degree of the graph.

 Two important questions raised by the work of Bilu and Linial~\cite{BL} are: (1) the degree of resilience needed for their algorithm to succeed is quite high: can one develop algorithms for important clustering objectives that require much less resilience?
 (2) the resilience definition requires the optimum solution to remain {\em exactly} the same after perturbation: can one succeed under weaker conditions?
-In the context of {\em center-based} clustering objectives such as $k$-median and $k$-center, Awasthi et al.~[1] partially address the first of these questions and show that an algorithm based on the single-linkage heuristic can be used find the optimal clustering for $\alpha$-perturbation-resilient instances for $\alpha=3$.
-They also conjecture it to be NP-hard to beat $3$ and prove beating $3$ is NP-hard for a related notion.
+In the context of {\em center-based} clustering objectives such as $k$-median and $k$-center, \yingyu{Awasthi et al.~\cite{ABS10}} partially address the first of these questions and show that an algorithm based on the single-linkage heuristic can be used find the optimal clustering for $\alpha$-perturbation-resilient instances for $\alpha=3$.
+They also conjecture it to be NP-hard to beat $3$ and prove beating $3$ is NP-hard for a related but weaker notion (see the $\alpha$-center proximity property in Definition~\ref{def:centerstability}).